ajz01/sheet/README.md

 # sheet
-An html canvas based grid designed to provide a simple spreadsheet style control.
+An html canvas based control designed to provide a quick and simple way to add a spreadsheet style view of data on a web page.

-The goal is to provide a minimalistic high performance component that renders a simple read only view of spreadhseet data.

-This will allow a user to display a spreadsheet like view of data on a webpage without the overhead and setup required when using a more flexible grid.

-The control renders in the canvas so there is no DOM work being done and the view displays very quickly and is highly responsive irrespective of the amount of cell data added.
+The control renders the view using graphics primitives of the canvas so there is no DOM changes being applied which scales well.

 The aim is not to create a general purpose grid, but to provide a view that looks very much like a spreadsheet with minimal setup and no configuration or style setting required.